ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/lower_respiratory_infections/index.rst

 We calculate prevalence using the equation prevalence = incidence * duration.
 (See assumptions and limitations for the need to replace GBD's prevalence).
 This is appropriate because LRI has a short and relatively uniform duration of 7.79 days (95% CI 6.2–9.64) days [GBD-2019-Capstone-Appendix-LRI]_.
 This assumption is valid under steady state conditions.
-However, the prevalence of LRI is not in stead state for the early neonatal age group given a birth prevalence of 0 and a short duration of the age group (prevalence will increase as the population ages within the age group).
-Therefore, we calculate the prevalence in the early neonatal age group as an average of the birth prevalence and the approximated prevalence under a stead state transition (incidence * duration).
+However, the prevalence of LRI is not in steady state for the early neonatal age group given a birth prevalence of 0 and a short duration of the age group (prevalence will increase as the population ages within the age group).
+Therefore, we calculate the prevalence in the early neonatal age group as an average of the birth prevalence and the approximated prevalence under a steady state transition (incidence * duration).
 This is approach is `discussed in this citation for reference <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3465772/>`_.

 .. list-table:: Transition Data
    :widths: 10 10 10 30 30